 In a kitchen accident during Chanukah 34 years ago, the expressive face of Ilan Zakai, then a mischievous toddler, was severely disfigured by boiling oil.
-Ilan was rushed to a local hospital and then to Rambam Health Care Campus for more intensive treatment.
-Ilan was hospitalized for four months and underwent many surgeries.
-After his release he had to return for follow-up treatments.
-"It was hard for me to leave the house because I was afraid that people would look at me," he relates.
-"My mother encouraged me to go out and not to be reclusive, but it was tough."
+Ilan was rushed to a local hospital and then to Rambam Health Care Campus for more intensive treatment. llan was hospitalized for four months and underwent many makeup artist in the entertainment field.
+Not only does he make up his own face so successfully that the burn scars can scarcely be recognized, but he also conducts makeup workshops in the Department of Plastic Surgery at Rambam.